 Plastic body feels sturdy.
 The Canon EOS Rebel T4i "is built to the expected standard, with the stainless steel chassis and polycarbonate resin shell" used on all entry-level DSLRs, says WhatDigitalCamera.com's Matt Golowczynski.
 Like its rivals, the T4i's plastic-over-steel construction proves tough enough.

-"In terms of build quality, the Canon EOS 650D/T4i certainly feels solid enough for a consumer-grade DSLR, although not in the same league as the semi-professional" EOS 60D (*Est. $935 body only) and EOS 7D (*Est. $1,500 body only), says PhotographyBlog.com's Goldstein.
+"In terms of build quality, the Canon EOS 650D/T4i certainly feels solid enough for a consumer-grade DSLR, although not in the same league as the semi-professional" EOS 60D (Est. $1,100 (with kit lens)) and EOS 7D (Est. $1,000 (body only)), says PhotographyBlog.com's Goldstein.

 "The T4i feels more sturdy than the previous two Rebels," says one poster at Amazon.com, who owns the EOS Rebel T2i (*Est. $650 with kit lens) and tested the T3i for weeks.
 "The buttons are more solid and the selector wheels are improved.
 The adjustment wheel has better clicks and doesn't feel like you could easily flick it and change a setting by accident.
 The mode selector wheel is sturdier, as well."